 Local Government pensions are at a relatively early stage in this.
-There are only a couple of authorities that actually declared divestments in fossil fuel extraction or fossil fuel companies, but the intention is to come up with a climate change policy and investment strategy that reflects that and one that will be iterative and constantly reviewing and revaluing overtime.
+There are only a couple of authorities that actually declared divestments in fossil fuel extraction or fossil fuel companies, but the intention is to come up with a climate change policy and investment strategy that reflects that and one that will be iterative and constantly This document is available in Welsh / Mae'r ddogfen hon ar gael yn Gymraeg reviewing and revaluing overtime.
 It sounds very positive and we will try to keep abreast of the most innovative things that other funds are doing and then seek to see if they are suitable to be copied by Cardiff and Vale.